cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

-of "HPKE-v1" in bytes and equals 7, `size_suite_id` is the size of the `suite_id` in bytes and equals 5 for DHKEM (relevant for `ikm`) and 10 for the remainder of HPKE (relevant for `psk`, `psk_id`, `info`, `exporter_context`), and `size_input_label` is the size of the label used as parameter to `LabeledExtract()` or `LabeledExpand()`, the maximum of which is 13 across all labels in this document.
+of "HPKE-v1" in bytes and equals 7, `size_suite_id` is the size of the `suite_id` in bytes and equals 5 for DHKEM (relevant for `ikm`) and 10 for the remainder of HPKE (relevant for `psk`, `psk_id`, `info`, `exporter_context`), and `size_input_label` is the size in bytes of the label used as parameter to `LabeledExtract()` or `LabeledExpand()`, the maximum of which is 13 across all labels in this document.